 Following the meeting with Mary’s lawyers on the day of the execution, Bell declined to intervene.
 “I know of no law that is not as much for a woman as for a man,” he said.

 On Dec.
-8, Mary’s execution took place.
+8, 1905, Mary’s execution took place.
 But she would cause one last examination of the practices of capital punishment.
-The execution was botched.
+The hangman botched the execution.
 Either because it stretched or was too long, the rope used to hang her did not keep her feet from hitting the ground underneath the gallows.

-The state at first tried to cover up the mistake, but when news of the screw up emerged, Mary’s execution once again fueled the arguments by opponents of the death penalty for years.
+The state at first tried to cover up the mistake, but when news of the screw-up emerged, Mary’s execution again fueled the arguments over the death penalty for years.